 Wood dust can be a small problem or a large problem.
-Depending on the extent of your woodworking shop, i.e., working from your basement, maintaining table saw dust, controlling dust in a medium to large shop or setting up a system that can grow and evolve with your shop—the solution could be different.
+Depending on the extent of your woodworking shop, i.e., working from your basement, maintaining table sawdust, controlling dust in a medium to large shop or setting up a shop dust collection system that can grow and evolve with your shop—the solution could be different.
 But, no matter what, a proper dust collection system that ensures a clean and healthy shop is important.

 Whether you’re a hobbyist who does a little bit of woodworking on the side to someone who makes their living off of it—controlling the dust is important.
 From fine dust to larger sawdust particles—each of them results in loss of respiratory function, some permanent and some not, depending on the extent and longevity of the exposure.
 Research shows that almost one in seven woodworkers develop a bad allergic reaction and one in fourteen is forced into early retirement, and approximately 1% of respiratory capacity is lost per year of continuous woodwork.